-We take seriously our responsibilities to source responsibly, to understand the risks within our business and supply chain, and to ensure we have effective measures and controls in place to protect our business and its supply chain from any form of modern slavery, including human trafficking, forced labour, debt bondage or bonded labour, descent-based slavery and slavery of children.
+Taken together, we maintain and demand high standards of our organisation and our supply chain to source responsibly, to understand the risks within our business and supply chain, and to ensure we have effective measures and controls in place to protect our business and its supply chain from any form of child labour, forced labour, modern slavery and human trafficking.

-This Statement sets out how we continued to safeguard our business and supply chain against modern slavery throughout the Year, and highlights the further steps we will take to continue to address these risks.
+This Statement details how we continued to safeguard our business and supply chain against child labour, forced labour, modern slavery and human trafficking throughout the year, and highlights the further steps we will take to continue to address these risks.